 Assassin bugs (or kissing bugs) get their names from their habit of biting humans on the face near the lips.
 (It's true people: I can't make this stuff up.)
 Here's what you need to know about this not-so-nice insect.

-Importantly, these bugs not only bite, but their bites spread the parasite that causes Chagas disease, a disorder that does damage to major organs and can be fatal.
+Their feces can also spread the parasite that causes Chagas disease, a disorder that does damage to major organs and can be fatal if left untreated.

 Preventing these bad boys from entering the house falls, for the most part, under regular home maintenance.
 You deter them the same way you do other bugs and household pests: sealing up your home the best you can:

 - Seal any cracks or crevices to keep them from entering the home.

 - Clear the perimeter around your home of leaves and burn any rodent nests.

 - Make sure you don't have any gaps underneath your exterior doors.

 - Swap out regular lightbulbs for yellow bug safe ones instead.

 - Keep screens on all your windows and doors.